Recipient of the Purple Baculum at the 90th annual meeting of the American Society of Mammalogists at the University of Wyoming, June 2010

 Students in the graduate program at NCSU have demonstrated their potential for graduate work through strong backgrounds in biological and other sciences from their undergraduate or MS programs and through good GRE scores.
 I have a personal preference (not hard and fast) for students with broad backgrounds including interest in the humanities, languages, and math beyond calculus.
 Since becoming Professor Emeritus, I do not spend sufficient time on campus to give MS students the advising they deserve and, therefore, I consider new PhD students only.

 - Scott Robertson (PhD)

-Behavioral Ecology of Mammals and Wildlife Management, field course taught occasional summers at the Wilderness Field Station of Coe College (formerly administrated by the Associated Colleges of the Midwest).
+Ecology and Conservation of Mammals, a field course taught occasional summers at the Wilderness Field Station of Coe College (formerly administrated by the Associated Colleges of the Midwest).
 This field station takes advantage of the adjacent Boundary Waters Canoe Area Wilderness for biology and other courses relevant to the wilderness setting.
-Other recent courses include Wetlands Ecology, Conservation Biology, Boreal Forests, History of the Wilderness Movement, and Northwoods Research Experience.

 - 2012.
 Carnivore Ecology and Conservation: A Handbook of Techniques.
 Oxford University Press, London.
 (Edited by L. Boitani & R. A. Powell).